DurhamSmith/braindump/content/posts/small.md

         - <span class="org-todo done DONE">DONE</span>  Rewrite downsides/shortcomings section     :write:

             -   Use academic-phrases package
-            -   Intro (we will be covering disadvatages gui, ?scripting, top down, then speculation on the future field (see <sup id="edded4c96818b540a28e1077626bb6f3"><a href="#dey21_dna_origam" title="Swarup Dey, Chunhai Fan, Kurt Gothelf, , Jiang Li, Chenxiang Lin, Longfei Liu, Na, Liu, Minke Nijenhuis, Barbara Sacc\`a, , Friedrich Simmel, Hao Yan, Pengfei \&amp; Zhan, Dna Origami, {Nature Reviews Methods Primers}, v(1), 13 (2021).">dey21_dna_origam</a></sup>) and the general disadvantages of current CAD tool in implementing this future
+            -   Intro (we will be covering disadvatages gui, ?scripting, top down, then speculation on the future field (see cite:dey21\_dna\_origam) and the general disadvantages of current CAD tool in implementing this future
             -   Integrate downsides from CAD Tools classification by UI section

             <!--listend-->